A Resource for Harvard's Travelers

 All Hands on Deck

 Of course, some incidents are a matter of being in the wrong place at the wrong time, and the team must be ready at a moment's notice.
-In the past year alone, they've responded to the Ebola virus in West Africa, MERS CoV in South Korea, Zika virus in multiple regions, a political coup and evacuation in Burkina Faso, earthquakes in Nepal, Myanmar, and Ecuador, and terrorist attacks in Brussels, Paris, Mali, Istanbul, Jakarta, and Burkina Faso, to name a few.
-At least one Harvard affiliate—and in several cases, multiple affiliates—were registered and known to be in each of those regions or to be resuming activities in those regions, and it's the team's job, along with the IEMT, to manage each incident response.
+Over the past few years, they've responded to the Ebola virus in West Africa, MERS CoV in South Korea, Zika virus in multiple regions, a political coup and evacuation in Burkina Faso, earthquakes in Mexico, Nepal, Myanmar, and Ecuador, and terrorist attacks in London, Brussels, Paris, Mali, Istanbul, and Jakarta, to name a few.
+At least one Harvard affiliate—and in many cases, multiple affiliates—were registered and known to be in each of those regions or to be resuming activities in those regions, and it's the team's job, along with the IEMT, to manage each incident response.

 Brokmeier cautions that those are the extreme examples.
 "You also have your everyday illnesses, road traffic accidents, lost passports, and crime, all of which have the potential to be exacerbated in a foreign environment.
 So it's important to be aware of the entire spectrum of risks—whether there are obstacles to medical care, a proclivity for unrest, pervasive racism and discrimination, on-going violence, and so forth.
 It really comes down to knowing your country, understanding its culture, and identifying spaces that are safe, or at least less risky, and knowing how to operate within those spaces."